Nike LunarTempo Review Facts

 Lunartempo is stable, but is slightly less stable than a regular trainer, due to its design as a lightweight shoe.
 That said, the Lunartempo still provides enough stability for the average runner because of its snug fitting upper and supportive midsole.

-The drop of this shoe is 8 mm, which is just below the average 10 mm drop of most running shoes.
+The drop of this shoe is 8 mm, which is just below the average 10 mm drop in most running shoes.

 •Breathable mesh upper